-Please read the following information about Submissions before contributing work to Philament.
-Once your submission has been prepared in accordance with the following guidelines, please submit your work in accordance with the instructions in the Submissions Portal.
+Please read the following information about Submissions before submitting work to Philament.
+Once your submission has been prepared in accordance with the following guidelines, please email your submission, with a short biography, to firstname.lastname@example.org.

 Submissions should be original work, not previously published, and not under consideration elsewhere.
 Work previously published as an honour’s thesis, or as part of a dissertation (master’s or PhD), will usually be acceptable, provided the submission has been suitably modified or revised for the journal.